couchbase/couchdbx-app/makedmg/README.txt

 Couchbase Server is an open source, distributed NoSQL document database.
 It exposes a fast key-value store with managed cache for sub-millisecond data operations, a powerful query engine for executing SQL queries over JSON data, and purpose-built indexers for fast queries.

-Couchbase Server enables developers to build applications with agility by combining the flexibility of JSON data with the power of SQL querying, using N1QL.
+Couchbase Server enables developers to build applications with agility by combining the flexibility of JSON data with the power of SQL-like queries, using N1QL, or through built-in full-text search capabilities.

-By providing a flexible data model, consistent high performance, elastic scalability, and always-on availability, Couchbase Server enables enterprises to operate at any scale.
+By providing a flexible data model, consistent high performance, elastic scalability, and always-on availability, Couchbase Server enables enterprises to operate at any scale with enterprise-level security.

 Its memory-centric architecture is designed to provide low-latency data management for large-scale interactive web, mobile, and IoT